Curriculum

 Location: OHSU, Portland VA

 Our robust inpatient consultation service provides comprehensive training in managing acutely ill patients across diverse hospital settings.
-You'll gain expertise in:
+Fellows gain expertise in:

-• Diagnosing Rheumatic Disease: Refine your skills in evaluating patients for suspected rheumatic conditions.
+- Diagnosing Rheumatic Disease: Refine your skills in evaluating patients for suspected rheumatic conditions and guiding diagnostic testing.

-• Mentorship and Teaching: You’ll benefit from the close supervision of our supportive faculty and in turn have the chance to hone your teaching skills by instructing residents on the inpatient team.
+- Mentorship and Teaching: Benefit from the close supervision of supportive faculty and hone teaching skills while leading the consult service team.

 Level: Senior Fellows